beehover/dependence_free_rl/README.md

 NP-complete problem.
 In the cluster scheduling context, people often run into even more challenging variants, such as multi-dimensional packing.
 The study of the bin packing problem itself is sophisticated enough, and we are currently expanding it into a research paper.
+Look in [docs/binpacking.md](docs/binpacking.md) for the study.
+You can go into `//apps/binpacking` to play with some training code while reading the doc.